mohab2014/Searchable-Encrypted-Relational-Databases/README.md

 # Searchable-Encrypted-Relational-Databases
-Inference Attacks on Searchable Encrypted Relational Databases
+Inference Attacks on Searchable Encrypted Relational Databases were proposed in [3].

 To the best of our knowledge, this is the first work that investigates the security of relational databases protected by SSE schemes.